badsector666/genesis/packages/server/README.md

 - The strategy name should be in the format `strategy_<name>.ts`.
 - The strategy should be implemented inside `src/classes/strategies/`.
 - The strategy should be extended from the `Strategy` class (see `src/classes/strategies/strategy.ts`).
+- The strategy should be imported & exported inside `src/classes/strategies/index.ts`.

 Communication System
 --------------------